nguyenvietcuong0112/money_ios/blueprint.md

 ### Core Features

-*   **Multi-Wallet Management:** Users can create and manage multiple wallets, each with its own balance.
+*   **Multi-Wallet Management:** Users can create and manage multiple wallets.
+The app automatically creates four default wallets (Credit, E-Wallet, Bank, Cash) with a starting balance of zero if no wallets exist.
+*   **Redesigned Wallet Screen:** A modern, intuitive UI for the wallet screen that provides a clear overview of the total balance and individual wallets.
 *   **Transaction Tracking:** Users can add income and expense transactions to their wallets.
 *   **Category Management:** Transactions can be assigned to categories, each with its own name, icon, and color.
 *   **Data Persistence:** All data is stored locally using Hive.